zacmks/Hackintosh-Aero-15X/README.md

 - EFI/OC: All necessary OpenCore files (with kexts, configs, patches, etc.)
 - EFI/Boot: Has other necessary boot files

-*Clover is not supported anymore.
-Last Clover release: [2.2.0-Clover_Latest](https://github.com/zacmks/Hackintosh-Aero-15X/releases/tag/2.2.0-Clover_Latest)
+In summary:

+- Use EFI folder to boot/install your hackintosh
+- Setup for the SMBIOS information for your installation
+- Optionally, apply the CFG lock fix

 ## Special Multi-Version release

-The current special multi-version release are:
+The current special multi-version release is:

 [2.7.0-SP](https://github.com/zacmks/Hackintosh-Aero-15X/releases/2.7.0-SP) - 10.13.6, 10.14.6, 10.15.7, 11.6.2 and 12.1